thosoo/llama-copilot-proxy/README.md

 ### Docker Compose Support

 You can use Docker Compose to run both the proxy and a llama-server together.
 This is ideal for local development and testing.
+The Docker Compose file will use the Python proxy.

 #### Quick Start
 1. Place your GGUF model file in a `models/` directory at the project root.